Alexander Grin House Museum

 There are four Alexander Grin House Museums.
-The first one is a house museum in the last place of residence of Russian writer Alexander Grin which was in Stary Krym, Crimea, Russia.
+The first one is a house museum in the last place of residence of Russian writer Alexander Grin which was in Staryi Krym, Crimea.

-There is another Grin museum in Crimea in the nearby city of Theodosia.
+There is another Grin museum in Crimea in the nearby city of Feodosia.
 There is a third Alexander Grin museum in Russia, in Vyatka.

 In 2010, a fourth museum was opened at the birthplace of the writer, in Slobodskoy, Kirov Oblast in Russia.